opendatasoft/ods-documentation/source/sourcing_and_processing_data/connectors/json.rst

-JSON extractors
+JSON connectors
 ===============

 JSON is an open-standard format that uses human-readable text to transmit data objects consisting of key–value pairs.
 It is the most common data format to build web APIs.

-As JSON documents can have a lot of different forms, there are two JSON extractors you can choose to extract your data.
-If the extractor did not manage to fully extract a document with a complex structure, you can use one of the platform's JSON processors to complete the extraction.
+As JSON documents can have a lot of different forms, there are two JSON connectors you can choose to extract your data.
+If the connector did not manage to fully extract a document with a complex structure, you can use one of the platform's JSON processors to complete the extraction.

 JSON File
 ---------